frodefi/rails-messaging/README.md

 ===============
 Simple User Messaging System UI using the Mailboxer plugin (https://github.com/ging/mailboxer).

+This gem is not maintained.
+If you want to take it over, please let me know...

 Overview of features:

 - To send messages internally between users only, in email style